h-hsoon/ADL1_NewsPaper/Reqirments_specification.md

 ## Other Requirements
    In this project we will be mainly working on these things.

    Performance : how the app reacts to the user’s requests.

+   Safety: try our best to avoid safety problem,like overflow.